Skip to content

 Overall Architecture

-NWCAD maintains two parallel forward passes (with context vs. without context), and at each decoding step selects which stream's logits to use via a two-stage gate.
-The input is a query and an optional external context; the output is the final generated text.
-The entire process constitutes a three-way routing: context-free decoding / context-conditioned decoding / CAD-style fallback decoding.
+NWCAD maintains two parallel forward passes (context-conditioned vs. context-free) and selects which stream's logits to use at each decoding step via a two-stage gate.
+The input consists of a query and optional external context, and the output is the final generated text.
+The entire process follows a three-way routing: context-free decoding / context-conditioned decoding / CAD-style fallback decoding.

 Key Designs